Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/libraries/content.md

 </summary>

 #### What:
-- Job search information
+- Career, job search and
-- Resume support
-- Employment research
+- resume information
 - Library Settlement Program workers for specific newcomer and employment support
+- Tech Connect Service
+- Access to computers, printers, photocopiers and scanners
+- Free WiFi Internet access and loanable WiFi Hotspots (with WPL card)
+- Gale and LinkedIn Learning online courses (with WPL card)
 #### Who:
-Open to all
+Open to everyone.
+Programs, collections, and services for all ages.
 #### When:
+##### Main Library
 - Monday ‒ Thursday at 9:30am‒9:00pm
 - Friday and Saturday at 9:30am‒5:30pm
-- Sundays at 1:00pm‒4:00pm
-- Main Library (October to May)
+- Sundays at 1:00pm‒4:00pm (October to May)
+##### Branches
+- Monday ‒ Thursday at 9:30am‒9:00pm
+- Friday and Saturday at 9:30am‒5:30pm
 #### Where:

 ##### Main Library